Why you shouldn’t skip your second dose of the coronavirus vaccine

 It is not recommended to start over with the vaccine series.

-Moore said that there is simply too much evidence to ignore that the second dose is beneficial.
+Moore said there is simply too much evidence to ignore that the second dose is beneficial.

 “You’re entitled to it.
 Go get it — that’s the message,” he said.